thir13en/training-angular/notes/modules.md

 # Modules

+An Angular Module is mainly a **template compilation context**, but it also helps to define a public API for a subset of functionalities, as well as help with the dependency injection configuration of our app.

 ### Motivation
 Each HTML tag goes through a comparison to a list to see if a component should be applied on top of it, the same goes for each attribute.
 The problem is: how does Angular know which components,